jamf/rendr/README.md

 ### Template format

 Templates consist of template files, scripts, and metadata.
-Full docs on the template format are coming soon!
+See the [Metadata chapter](https://jamf.github.io/rendr/metadata.html) of the user guide for more details.

 * Template files live in the `blueprint` directory, and are rendered by the templating engine
 * Metadata is provided in a `metadata.yaml` file in the root of the template repo.
 It lists specific values that can be provided to the template, among other things.